-You simply can’t have 3D printing without a 3D model.
-The digital modelling side of the industry is a core aspect that can present some headaches, especially for capturing objects.
-While 3D scanners still cost upwards of $30,000, enterprising developers are coming up with cheaper alternatives.
-One such company is Standard Cyborg, a start-up that’s touting it’s new Capture app as a solution to the average 3D scanning enthusiasts object modelling woes.
+The digital modeling side of 3D printing is a core aspect that can present some headaches, especially for capturing objects.
+While industrial 3D scanners still cost upwards of $30,000, enterprising developers are coming up with cheaper alternatives.
+One such company is Standard Cyborg, a start-up that’s touting its new Capture app as a solution to the average 3D scanning enthusiasts object modeling woes.

 The Capture app can use a smartphone camera and sensors to create 3D models and shift them to augmented reality.
 With the backing of Y Combinator, Standard Cyborg wish to put “a 3D scanner in every pocket”, as they explain it.